Artificial tears: How to select eye drops for dry eyes

-Besides lubricating your eyes, some artificial tears contain electrolytes.
-These additives may promote healing of the surface of the eyes.
-Artificial tears may also contain thickening agents, which keep the solution on the surface of your eyes longer.
+Besides lubricating your eyes, some artificial tears also promote healing of the eyes.
+Others work to decrease tear evaporation.
+Artificial tears also may contain thickening agents.
+This helps keep the solution on the surface of your eyes longer.

 There are two categories of artificial tears:

-- Eyedrops with preservatives.
-This type often comes in multidose bottles and contains chemicals (preservatives) that discourage growth of bacteria once the bottle has been opened.
+- Eye drops with preservatives.
+This type often comes in multidose bottles and contains preservatives that discourage growth of bacteria once the bottle has been opened.
 The preservatives may irritate your eyes, especially if you have moderate or severe dry eyes.

-If you haven't experienced some relief with these efforts, make an appointment with an eye doctor (ophthalmologist or optometrist), who will offer other treatments.
+If you haven't experienced some relief with these efforts, make an appointment with an eye doctor, such as an ophthalmologist or optometrist, who can suggest other treatments.